biosustain/autoprot/README.rst

 Ensure that the FASTA file with the proteome sequences follows the official UniProt configuration for the headers.
 An example FASTA file can be found in ``Examples\Input\URF_2021_04_UP000000625_E_coli_83333.fasta``.

-All workflows in ``DIA`` and ``directDIA`` mode can be initialised from .RAW files (Thermo Fisher Scientific instrument specific - please open an issue if another type is required) using either `Spectronaut <https://biognosys.com/software/spectronaut/>`_ (commercial; Biognosys AG, Schlieren, Switzerland) or `DIA-NN <https://github.com/vdemichev/DiaNN>`_ (open source; `Demichev et al., 2019 <https://www.nature.com/articles/s41592-019-0638-x>`_).
+All workflows in ``DIA`` and ``directDIA`` mode can be initialised from .RAW files (Thermo Fisher Scientific instrument specific - please open an issue if another type is required in combination with Spectronaut) using either `Spectronaut <https://biognosys.com/software/spectronaut/>`_ (commercial; Biognosys AG, Schlieren, Switzerland) or `DIA-NN <https://github.com/vdemichev/DiaNN>`_ (open source; `Demichev et al., 2019 <https://www.nature.com/articles/s41592-019-0638-x>`_).
 Any workflow in ``DDA`` mode can be initialised from the ``PeptideGroups.csv`` output file of `Proteome Discoverer <https://www.thermofisher.com/dk/en/home/industrial/mass-spectrometry/liquid-chromatography-mass-spectrometry-lc-ms/lc-ms-software/multi-omics-data-analysis/proteome-discoverer-software.html>`_ (Thermo Fisher Scientific, Waltham, MA, USA).